effektif/admin-docs/docs/installation.rst

 ````````````````
 The Effektif system can be deployed on different operating systems.
 Officially supported are the following operating systems:

-* Debian Stable Release 64Bit
+* Debian Stable Release 64-bit
-* Microsoft Windows Server 64Bit
+* Microsoft Windows Server 64-bit

 *Important: In general, it is possible to install Effektif on other Linux distributions.
 However, the installation process can differ from the following instructions and the Effektif team cannot offer official support in case of an installation problem.*

-You are advised to use a 64Bit operating system in order to be able to assign more than 1.5GB of heap space to the Java VM.
-Furthermore, MongoDB is limited to 2GB of content on 32Bit operating systems.
+You are advised to use a 64-bit operating system in order to be able to assign more than 1.5GB of heap space to the Java VM.
+Furthermore, MongoDB is limited to 2GB of content on 32-bit operating systems.

 Hardware requirements
 `````````````````````
 The described installation in this adminstration guide will setup the database and the application server on the same system.
 However, it is also possible to setup the database and application server on separate systems.
-For instance, if you have already an infrastructure that provides MongoDB instances for different applications, you can simply reuse your infrastructure and just create another database for Effektif.
+For instance, if you already have an infrastructure that provides MongoDB instances for different applications, you can simply reuse your infrastructure and just create another database for Effektif.

 The minimal hardware requirements for the combined system of application and database server are: